 - 1. All education assistants shall be under the instructional supervision of teachers and the employment supervision of the Principal. - 2.
-Education assistants shall not assume the instructional responsibility for designing and providing the educational programs for students, but may assist the teacher by: - a. providing assistance to individual students and groups of students; - b. monitoring students; - c. maintaining student records; - d. providing advice/guidance to students.
+Teachers assume the instructional responsibility for designing and providing the educational programs for students.
+Education Assistants shall assist teachers in providing support to students as defined by their job description.